 MEMBERSHIPS: For experienced potters simply wanting studio facilities or students wanting a period to practice what they've learned, we offer 4- or 6-week, quarterly or annual memberships.
 Setting up your own pottery studio at home can be space-intensive and costly - we provide the facilities you need, without the outlay or hassle!
 All firing and glazes are included in your membership: you simply pay for whatever clay you use (clay is available to purchase at the studio as required).

 What facilities do we offer?

 Our 3 studios offer state-of-the-art equipment and resources for potters of all levels: Studio 1, our main throwing studio, is used for our weekly classes and offers 9 Shimpo Whisper-T wheels (8 student wheels, 1 teaching wheel).
-Studio 2 is our upstairs handbuilding studio with a large working area, slab roller, wall-mounted extruder, glaze area and a Brent-B wheel for dry work.
-Studio 3 is our second throwing studio offering 7 Shimpo Whisper-T wheels.
+Studio 2 is our upstairs handbuilding studio with a large working area, slab roller, wall-mounted extruder and a glaze area.
+Studio 3 is our second throwing studio offering 9 more Whisper-T wheels.
 At all times during open-access hours, at least one throwing studio is kept available for members and students to come and practice, even if there is a class running in the other.

 All students and members are assigned their own personal shelf for storage of their work for the duration of their course/membership.

-In terms of firing and processing, we have a large front-loading Gold kiln by Potclays, and a smaller Nabertherm toploader.
-We also have a raku kiln and run regular raku workshops.
+In terms of firing and processing, we have 3 large front-loading electric kilns, and a smaller electric toploader.
+We also have a raku kiln and run regular raku workshops during the summer months.
 We recycle all unfired waste clay using our Peter Pugger VPM30 vacuum pugger.